First application

 Greeks

-Derivative calculations and AD paths can be checked against type rules and implementation properties before generated code reaches a desk.
+Derivative calculations and AD paths check against type rules and implementation properties before generated code reaches a desk.

 Risk